 - 1 teaspoon dried tarragon

 Cut the kernels off the cob and set aside.
-Boil the cobs in the chicken broth until the broth is boiled down to about a third of its volume.
+Boil the cobs in the chicken broth until it is boiled down to about a third of its volume.
 Discard the cobs and set aside the broth.

 Add the milk, the chicken broth, the potatoes, the herbs, and salt and pepper to taste.
 Cook on a slow simmer until the vegetables are done.
 Add the corn and cook for five minutes more.
 Add the butter right before serving.

-Meanwhile, heat up a tablespoon of reserved bacon fat and a tablespoon of oil in a frying pan.
+Meanwhile, heat a tablespoon of reserved bacon fat and oil in a frying pan.
 Fry the bread on both sides until brown and crispy.

-Serve the soup in individual bowls with a half-slice of fried bread on top.
+Serve the soup in individual bowls with a half-slice of REAL™ sourdough bread fried in butter on top.

 Enjoy!